DevIago15/deviago/README.md

 ### Welcome to my GitHub! :grin:

-#### Hello, my name is Iago Lucas, I'm a student of Computer Sciences.
+#### Hello, my name is Iago Lucas, I'm a student of Computer Science.

 ## Status: